 Since senior project design is a two semester course, the project will have to be finished by the end of May 2008.
 All design, implementation and testing must strictly meet this deadline and complete in this 7 month period.
-Besides, there is going to be a prototype demo that will be released by January 18th, 2008.
+Besides, there is going to be a prototype demo that will be released by January 2008.
+There is roughly one and an half months to finish the ACCIPP design and prepare the demo.